BranchMetrics/web-branch-deep-linking-attribution/docs/1_intro.md

 </script>
 ```

-#### Bower or npm installation

-If you use Bower or npm, you can run `bower install branch-sdk` or `npm install branch-sdk` respectively to get the SDK.
+You can also get the sdk via npm or bower (branch-sdk)

 #### Common.JS and RequireJS compatibility